All Episodes

 Edwards was asked who his moral leader is.

-I don't I don't think I could identify one person that I consider to be my moral leader.
+I don't think I could identify one person that I consider to be my moral leader.

-Uh my Lord is important to me.
+My Lord is important to me.

-Uh I go to him in prayer every day and ask for both forgiveness and counsel.
+I go to him in prayer every day and ask for both forgiveness and counsel.

-Uh my wife, who I think is the finest human being I've ever known, is a source of great conscience for me.
+My wife, who I think is the finest human being I've ever known, is a source of great conscience for me.

 Yeah.

-So that's gaff number two.
+So that's gaffe number two.

 We just played it for you as is.

-Now, I why did he s why did he stumble?
+Now, why did he stumble?

-Why did it take twelve seconds?
+Why did it take 12 seconds?

-Uh, and then he finds I don't think I can identify one person as my moral leader.
+And then he finds I don't think I can identify one person as my moral leader.

-Uh probably sitting there saying to himself, what the hell is this question?
+Probably sitting there saying to himself, what the hell is this question?

-We're a bunch of liberals here, and he's asking us about morality.
+We're a bunch of liberals here and he's asking us about morality.

 We'll be back.